Common Caregiver Questions and Concerns about G-tubes

 How is a G-tube Placed

 Another method of placing a G tube is called a percutaneous endoscopic gastrostomy (PEG) and uses an endoscope inserted into the mouth and down into the stomach to visualize the tube insertion from the inside.
 Traditionally this is used to place a tube that is longer and hangs out from the body.
-Sometime a combination of laparoscopy and endoscopy may be used to place a G tube.

 Field is required!